 An experienced chiropractor knows precisely how to fix a dislocated shoulder, which is a fairly common condition, particularly among athletes.
 While you may be tempted to try to pop it back in yourself if you're suffering from dislocated shoulder symptoms, this can cause further damage to the area.
 One of the main reasons for this is that what you believe may be a dislocation may actually be a subluxation.
 It's essential to know the difference between a subluxation vs. dislocation and to seek medical care for the condition.

 At ChiroCare of Florida, we have the pain and injury experts you need to correctly identify the injury and get you on the path to recovery.
 Whether you're an athlete who needs to get back in the game, an individual who needs to return to work, or are looking to relieve shoulder pain of any kind, we're the chiropractors that countless South Florida residents turn to for help.
-Contact us today to schedule an appointment.
+If you're dealing with an injury, submit a personal injury claim to get the compensation you deserve.
+For chiropractic treatment, contact us today to schedule an appointment.

 Keep reading to learn more about how to fix a dislocated shoulder, dislocated shoulder symptoms, and the difference between a subluxation vs. dislocation.